alexporcayo903/Py_rates/README.md

     pygame.display.update()
 ```

-3) You would need to use a snipping tool to get the maze image and converted into a PNG.
+3) You will need to use a snipping tool to get the maze image and converted into a PNG.
 Here is an example:

 ![alt text](/Images/Maze_PNG_Example.png)